TheRenegadeCoder/sample-programs/archive/b/befunge/README.md

 # Sample Programs in Befunge

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Befunge!
-To find documentation related to the Befunge code in this repo, look [here.](https://sampleprograms.io/languages/befunge)
+To find documentation related to the Befunge code in this repo, look [here](https://sampleprograms.io/languages/befunge).

 ## Sample Programs List - 4/38 :disappointed: